atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

   </figcaption>
 </figure>

 ### Means of Egress Signs

 [\[§F216.4]({{ site.baseurl }}/aba/#aba-f216_4)]

 The Standards require that tactile and visual signs be provided to identify doors at exit stairways, exit passageways, and exit discharge.
-Exit passageways are horizontal fire resistance-rated components that lead to exit discharge or public ways.
+Exit passageways are horizontal fire resistance-rated components that lead to exit discharge or public ways.&nbsp;
 Exit discharge is the path from an exit to a public way.

-Exit labels at other locations are not required to be tactile but must meet visual requirements.
+Exit labels at other locations are not required to be tactile but must meet visual requirements.&nbsp;
-Life safety and building codes address the visibility and illumination of exit signs, which can also satisfy the visual requirements in the ABA Standards.
+Life safety and building codes address the visibility and illumination of exit signs, which can also satisfy the visual requirements in the ABA Standards.&nbsp;
 At exit doors, the tactile requirements typically must be met on a separate sign.

 Door with lighted EXIT sign above it.
 A small tactile sign on wall to right of the door is circled with an arrow pointed to magnified cutaway image.